 Such a covered mental injury could be a mental injury that was caused by mental stress, if the mental injury was the result of a sudden, unexpected, and extraordinary stress related to the employment.
 Or the mental injury could be a mental injury caused by physical injury.

 In fact, the diagnosis of the licensed psychiatrist or psychologist must meet the criteria as established in the most current issue of the Diagnostic and Statistical Manual of Mental Disorders presented by the American Psychiatric Association.

 So essentially, there are two types of "mental and emotional stress" claims: (1) mental or emotional injury caused solely by mental stress, and (2) mental or emotional injury caused by a physical injury or trauma.

 - Mental injury caused by mental stress.
-Mental injury or illness resulting from work related stress shall not be compensable, unless the mental injury was the result of a sudden, unexpected, and extraordinary stress related to the employment and is demonstrated by clear and convincing evidence.
+Mental injury or illness resulting from work-related stress shall not be compensable, unless the mental injury was the result of a sudden, unexpected, and extraordinary stress related to the employment and is demonstrated by clear and convincing evidence.

 - Mental injury caused by physical injury.
-A mental injury caused by a physical injury to the employee's body shall not be compensable, unless it is demonstrated by clear and convincing evidence.
+A mental injury caused by a physical injury to the employee's body shall not be compensable unless it is demonstrated by clear and convincing evidence.

 Clear and Convincing Evidence

 For comparison, clear and convincing evidence is a medium level of burden of proof which is a more difficult standard to meet than the preponderance of the evidence standard (which is more likely than not), but a less difficult standard to meet than proving evidence beyond a reasonable doubt (which is the burden of proof used in criminal cases).

-Nonetheless, the Louisiana Supreme Court has clearly held that mental stress and trauma cases are compensable (which means that yes there is a claim to be paid), even without physical injuries or objective symptoms, so long as the cause was stress arising out of employment related issues.
+Nonetheless, the Louisiana Supreme Court has clearly held that mental stress and trauma cases are compensable (which means that yes there is a claim to be paid), even without physical injuries or objective symptoms, so long as the cause was stress arising out of employment-related issues.

 Often the courts find that if the mental disorder, even if work-related, is not caused by physical injury or sudden and extraordinary stress, then it is likely not compensable.

-Mental Injuries Caused by Mental Stress
+Mental Injuries Caused by Mental Stress in Louisiana Workers Compensation

 A mental injury caused by mental stress is compensable (which means that yes there is a claim to be paid), if the following elements are established by clear and convincing evidence: